Does someone else have designs on your content?

 The best way to avoid this happening is to use a VPN free of any restrictions from your ISP.
 A VPN (virtual private network) places an intermediary server between your regular ISP and the device you’re using to access the web, be that a phone, iPad, laptop or desktop machine.
 The VPN usually works as a browser extension, thereby protecting any data traffic routed via that browser, whether that’s webmail, Instagram graphics, online ecommerce shopping or using an online graphics package such as Pixelike.

 The VPN ensures anonymity, so not even the customer’s ISP can tell who is accessing the internet, nor can they keep a log of their browsing activity.
+There are even free residential proxy lists that will give IPs that cost hundreds per year.
 Furthermore, the VPN also uses an encrypted server with an IP address that doesn’t disclose the location of the VPN user.
 In short, with a VPN, your ISP and destination online service have no idea who or where you are.
 This carries several advantages, especially for the work from home (WFH) digital nomad or graphic designer.
 Let’s take a quick look at the most significant of these benefits:

 Safeguard your socials